risingPhil/PokeMe64/README.md

 - Inject Generation 2 Distribution event Pokémon into Gen 2 cartridges.
 This includes the Pokémon Center New York (PCNY) Distribution event ones.
 - Inject GS Ball into an actual Pokémon Crystal gameboy cartridge
 - Teach Pikachu Surf/Fly on Gen 1 cartridges
+- You don't have to use the transfer pak in controller 1.
+You can have it in a separate controller if you want.
+But the UI is still controlled with controller 1.

 # Limitations
-- Right now, this rom only supports the international (English) versions of the games. (as far as I know)
+- Right now, this rom only supports the international (English) versions of the games.

+But I've heard from /u/bluemooncinco on reddit that the rom crashes on gen 1 French and Spanish, but Spanish gen 2 games appear to work.
+But your mileage may vary, as I haven't personally tested any games besides the international (English) ones.
+The main reason why other languages may or may not work is because the relevant data is at different positions inside the game data.

 # Build